Aston Martin DB7 Vantage V12 For Sale

 He would use the same gearbox (GM 6L80).
 The choice of a GM box

-GM allow third party transmission specialists access to the gearbox
+GM allow some third party transmission specialists access

-of its function and experience in setting it up is crucial
+understanding of its function and experience in setting it

 and why custom auto gearbox installs are super rare.
 The mechanicals

-successful marriage bewteen engine and gearbox parameters are definitely
+the successful marriage bewteen engine and gearbox parameters

-a much more complex issue best left to the handful of companies across
+a much more complex issue best left to the tiny handful of companies

 The first and arguably the most important question was, would